thifranc/shinken-webui-wiki-up/Installation.md

 $ sudo service shinken start
 ```

-Your configuration file is located in the *etc/modules/webui.cfg* and it will not be affected by the previous copy.
+Your configuration file is located in the *etc/modules/webui2.cfg* and it will not be affected by the previous copy.

-> If you are updating from previous installation, you should consider getting the new webui2.cfg file and adpt its content to your configuration. webui2.cfg is available here: https://github.com/shinken-monitoring/mod-webui/blob/master/etc/modules/webui2.cfg

 > Your installation directories (etc, modules) are located in the *.shinken.ini* file of your home directory.